• Skip to primary navigation

 1. Right-click on the Start button and click on Run.

-2. In Run Command window, type services.msc and click on OK.
+2. In the Run Command window, type services.msc and click on OK.

 Open System Services Using Run Command

-3. On the Services screen, scroll down till you reach DNS Client.
-Right-click on DNS Client and click on Restart.
+3. On the Services screen, right-click on DNS Client and click on Restart.

-After Restarting DNS Client, open the web browser on your computer and see if you are able to access the internet on your computer.
+After Restarting DNS Client, open the Chrome browser on your computer and see if you are able to access the Internet.

 3. Flush DNS Cache